Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Hardware.md

 The signal coming from the antenna connector first goes through a low noise amplifier (LNA) and is then filtered by a bandpass filter and an image rejection filter.
 According to the datasheet, the image rejection is 65 dBc.

-A fractional PLL based frequency synthesizer generates the LO that is mixed with this filtered signal in order to downconvert it to a low intermediate frequency (either 3.57 MHz or 4.57 MHz for R820T dongles[¹]).
+A fractional PLL based frequency synthesizer generates the LO that is mixed with this filtered signal in order to downconvert it to a low intermediate frequency (3.57 MHz and 4.57 MHz are typical values for R820T dongles[¹]).
 The frequency range that the RTL-SDR is able to tune to is determined by the range of frequencies that the frequency synthesizer inside the chip can generate.
 The R820T’s official range found in the data sheet is [42; 1002] MHz but the RTL-SDR community have determined that the real range is [24; 1766] MHz[¹] with a tuning resolution of 1 Hz.
 In fact, using an experimental set of [drivers](https://github.com/mutability/rtl-sdr/) this frequency range has been extended as far as [13; 1864] MHz with the upper limit having some variability depending on the dongle used.

 Finally once at the intermediate frequency the signal is again filtered and goes through a variable gain amplifier (VGA).
 The IF filter is usually more selective than the RF since that is the point of superheterodyne architectures.
 In the case of the R820T it is composed of a low-pass filter and a high-pass one that can be configured to have a bandwidth as low as 300 kHz[²](http://lists.osmocom.org/pipermail/osmocom-sdr/2015-February/000019.html).
 Its "standard values" however are either 6, 7 or 8 MHz since these are the bandwidths used by DVB-T signals.